You go to view a property and you read in the sales brochure that the Amsterdam bidding system is used. What does this mean and how does it work?

 - desired delivery date

-If your proposal is better than that of the 1st party he is negotiating with, he will inform that 1st party about this higher bid.
+If your proposal is better than the 1st party he is negotiating with, he will inform that 1st party of this higher offer.
 The 1st party is now given the opportunity to submit a final proposal.
-If that is lower than your proposal, you win the negotiation and you buy the property.
+If that is lower than your proposal, then you win the negotiation and buy the property.